arcus/education_fellows/reproducibility.md

 <div class = "hint">

 Read more: Want to get a quick overview of some of the privacy practices that regulate responsible data sharing?
-Check out this brief article: https://education.arcus.chop.edu/privacy-overview/
+Check out this brief article: <a href = "https://education.arcus.chop.edu/privacy-overview/" target = "blank">https://education.arcus.chop.edu/privacy-overview/</a>

 </div>